dpk2442/dotfiles/README.md

 This script will also create a `bin` folder in your home folder, if one doesn't already exist, and symlink all files in the repository to that folder.

 ## Uninstall

+This is still the only way to uninstall, and it will still uninstall the files listed in the description below.
+However it will not remove any files beyond that.
+If you want to remove other files, like `.tmux.conf` or `.gitconfig`, for example, you will need to do so manually.

 You can run `./tasks uninstall` to remove the symlinks.